-Term Definition manufacturer.
+Term Definition standardised specifications for placement of both eye-readable and machine readable data in all travel documents; see [PKI].
+IC Dedicated Software Software developed and injected into the chip hardware by the IC manufacturer.
 Such software might support special functionality of the IC hardware and be used, amongst other, for implementing delivery procedures between different players.
 The usage of parts of the IC Dedicated Software might be restricted to certain life cycle phases.
 IC Embedded Software Software embedded in an IC and not being designed by the IC developer.
 The IC Embedded Software is designed in the design life cycle phase and embedded into the IC in the manufacturing life cycle phase of the TOE.
 Impostor A person who applies for and obtains a document by assuming a false name and identity, or a person who alters his or her physical appearance to represent himself or herself as another person for the purpose of using that person's document; see [PKI].
 Improperly documented person A person who travels, or attempts to travel with: (a) an expired travel document or an invalid visa; (b) a counterfeit, forged or altered travel document or visa; (c) someone else's travel document or visa; or (d) no travel document or visa, if required; see [PKI].
 Initialisation Data Any data defined by the travel document manufacturer and injected into the non-volatile memory by the Integrated Circuits manufacturer.
 These data are, for instance, used for traceability and for IC identification as travel document material (IC identification data).
 Inspection The act of an official organisation (inspection authority) examining an travel document presented to it by an travel document presenter and verifying its authenticity as the travel document holder.
 See also [PKI].
 Inspection system see BIS-PACE for this PP. see also BIS-BAC for general information Integrated circuit (IC) Electronic component(s) designed to perform processing and/or memory functions.
 The travel document's chip is an integrated circuit.
 Integrity Ability to confirm the travel document and its data elements stored upon have not been altered from that created by the travel document Issuer.
 Issuing Organisation Organisation authorised to issue an official travel document (e.g. the United Nations Organisation, issuer of the Laissez-passer); see [PKI].
 Issuing State The country issuing the travel document; see [PKI].
 Logical Data Structure (LDS) The collection of groupings of Data Elements stored in the optional capacity expansion technology [PKI].
 The capacity expansion technology used is the travel document's chip.
 Machine readable zone (MRZ) Fixed dimensional area located on the front of the travel document or MRP Data Page or, in the case of the TD1, the back of the travel document, containing mandatory and optional data for machine reading using OCR methods; see [PKI].
 The MRZ-Password is a restricted-revealable secret that is derived from the machine readable zone and may be used for both PACE and BAC.
 Machine-verifiable biometrics feature A unique physical personal identification feature (e.g. an iris pattern, fingerprint or facial characteristics) stored on a travel document in a form that can be read and verified by machine; see [PKI].
 Manufacturer Generic term for the IC Manufacturer producing integrated circuit and the travel document Manufacturer completing the IC to the travel document.
 The Manufacturer is the default user of the TOE during the manufacturing life-cycle phase.
-The TOE itself does not distinguish between the IC Manufacturer and travel document Manufacturer using this role Manufacturer.
-PACE password A password needed for PACE authentication, e.g. CAN or MRZ.
-PACE Terminal (PCT) A technical system verifying correspondence between the password stored in the travel document and the related value presented to the terminal by the gemalto gonate
+The TOE itself does not distinguish between the IC Manufacturer and

-× Reference D1278599 Release (Printed copy not controlle version before using) 1.1p ed: verify the , Classification Level Public Pages 92
+Reference D1384181 Release (Printed copy not contro version before using) 1.1p olled: verify the Classification Level Public Pages 90